Ilia-Ivankov/python-project-49/README.md

 second game:

 Guess the mathematical operation of two numbers.
-To play second game you need to type "brain-calc"
+To play second game you need to type `brain-calc`

 [![asciicast](https://asciinema.org/a/MC4Tqluc7i9g2TLpnYvUadvMq.svg)](https://asciinema.org/a/MC4Tqluc7i9g2TLpnYvUadvMq)

 third game:

 Find gcd of two numbers.
-To play third game you need to type "brain-gcd"
+To play third game you need to type `brain-gcd`

 example: